-Like many business owners looking for web design help in Akron, Ohio, you may be eagerly awaiting the completion of your official website.
+Like many business owners looking for web design help, you may be eagerly awaiting the completion of your official website.
 While it will be a banner day, indeed, there’s one small caveat: Ideally, your site will never truly be “done.”
 These days, you can’t hope to remain competitive and enjoy high conversion rates with a static website.
 For optimal success, ongoing changes, updates and improvements are crucial.

 Under Construction… Forever